Freshwater Amphibians Care Sheet

 Some amphibians can eat smaller fish; do not keep with fish smaller than their mouth

 - Clear eyes and smooth skin

-- loss of appetite
+- Loss of appetite

-- hazy or cloudy eyes
+- Hazy or cloudy eyes

-- does not swim away from capture
+- Does not swim away from capture

 |Health Issue||Symptoms or Causes||Suggested Action|

-|Health IssueBacterial infection||Symptoms or CausesCloudy eyes, open sores, and/or reddening of the skin.||Suggested ActionImprove water quality and consult your aquatic veterinarian for treatment; seek veterinary advice.|
+|Health IssueBacterial infection||Symptoms or CausesCloudy eyes, open sores, and/or reddening of the skin.||Suggested ActionImprove water quality and consult your local aquatic specialist or aquatic veterinarian for treatment.|

-|Health IssueFungal Infection||Symptoms or CausesRed inflammation of the skin, or any other abnormal change in skin color.||Suggested ActionQuarantine frog immediately; seek veterinary advice.|
+|Health IssueFungal Infection||Symptoms or CausesRed inflammation of the skin, or any other abnormal change in skin color.||Suggested ActionQuarantine freshwater amphibian immediately; consult your local aquatic specialist or aquatic veterinarian for advice.|